The Myths About Flashback!

 First up is NARS Longwear Radiant.
 This doesn't contain SPF fyi.

 Check out this Natural Light vs Flash Light pic here;

 Natural Light will always be more flattering on however the flash shows the effect of that light but you can see its not making me grey or ashy and its not reacting to anything inside the foundation.

 MAC Studio Fix is another popular bridal foundation that brides would assume they cannot wear given it contains SPF15.
-So yes it does have a slight flashback but again I would use this a lot and definitely don't find the flashback that bad at all.
+So yes it does have a slight flashback and has a lot of talc so its good for a one day use but I wouldn't over do it a it can dry the skin out.
+Even though it has SPF15 I don't find the flashback that bad at all.
 It's subtle and sometimes it can be flattering to have a very very slightly lighter face.

 Estee Lauder Double Wear, this foundation is heavy on but it lasts.
 You may think it only contains an SPF10 so its fine but whatever blend of SPF it has combined with the high powder content makes it is notorious for a harsh flashback to the point that I would avoid using it in certain instances.